(Copyright 2017, adoption101.com) Go to Adoption101.com home page

 Normally, when people think of adopting they initially think of adoption agencies.
 Fortunately for adoptive parents, traditional agency adoption is not the only route toward adoption.
-In fact, the world of adoption has changed so dramatically in the last two decades that traditional agency adoptions make up less than half of the adoptions completed within the United States.
-In many states, the majority of newborns adopted are not adopted through an adoption agency, rather through independent adoption.
+In fact, the world of adoption has changed so dramatically in the last two decades independent and agency adoption are each responsible for about half the newborn adoptions within the United States.
+In some states, the majority of newborns adopted are not adopted through an adoption agency, rather through independent adoption.
+In other states, it is the reverse and agencies are the most popular option.

 Which states permit independent adoption?